 The framework makes use of the system I devised which makes use of 'hydrostatic construction elements.'
 All the lightweight metal parts which make up the structure are cheap and easily available - C-stud, manufactured for a very different use, as partition wall stud.
 These can easily be transported.
 Each element, such as the two horizontal elements which form the base of the structure, is made up of two open C-stud parts, forming now a closed element.
 Each element can be filled with a long water container.
 I make use of flat hose as the container.
 The hose is intended to be used for transferring water, of course.
 In this case, the water in the hose is in a state of rest, exerting hydrostatic pressure.
 The weight of the water inside the C-stud parts converts a very light and fairly flimsy structure into a more substantial structure, with sufficient mass to withstand high winds, without the difficulty of transporting elements made of a material such as structural steel.
 The water inside the elements can easily be emptied to transport the structure to another location.
 The elements are fastened by a method which allows them to be easily connected and easily separated.

-Below, climbing rose 'Compassion,' in late September.
+Below, climbing rose 'Compassion' in late September.

-A structure constructed in the orchard area, a shelter with space for storage.
+A structure constructed in the orchard area, a shelter with space for storage, roofed with sheet metal.
 The doors are the doors of a cupboard, not doors that can be walked through.
 The cupboard isn't fully enclosed, as one main use for this structure is as an apple store, and good ventilation is desirable for storage of apples.
 The cupboard is strengthened with vertical timbers.
 Instead of using shelving, apples can be hung in net bags from hooks set in the timbers.
 Apples can be placed in storage containers on top of the cupboard.
 The structure is also used for drying and temporary storage of potatoes after lifting.

 A new structure, a shed I designed and constructed, sited in front of the existing shed, which was bought.
+Like the structure above, this has a roof of sheet metal.

 Photographs taken 21 May